deepakshajan/CatchMeIfUCan/README.md

  <h4>Steps to deploy</h4>

  - Clone the repository into local
-- Run the StartServiceCluster.bat file
+- Run the StartServiceCluster(Maven).bat/StartServiceCluster(Gradle).bat file depending on which build tool you prefer
 - This will deploy each of the springboot microservices in order
 - Wait until the browser window opens up and the game is loaded in a new browser tab
-- <b>Note :</b> If the file is being run for the first time, there will be a delay in start(may take upto 2 mins).
+- <b>Note :</b> If the file is being run for the first time, there will be a delay in start(may take upto 5 mins).
 You will have to refresh the browser tab until the game loads.

  <h4>Gameplay Details</h4>